RMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law Firm

 To Feed or Not to Feed…Feral Cats

-By Eric Tonsul | Community Association Newsletter, Community Associations, Condominiums | 0 comment | 1 July, 2020 | 3
+By Eric Tonsul | Community Association Newsletter, Community Associations, Condominiums | Comments are Closed | 28 June, 2023 | 28

 First, how does feeding feral cats negatively impact the community?
 According to the Texas Parks & Wildlife Department (“TPWD”), feral cat colonies have a negative impact on the populations of birds, small mammals, amphibians and other wildlife.[1]
 What about those Trap, Neuter & Release (“TNR”) programs we’ve heard about, don’t those fix the problem?
 According to the TPWD, TNR programs are not effective in curtailing the negative effects on the wildlife population.
 Part of TPWD’s lack of support for TNR programs has to do with the inability to successfully capture a sufficient amount of the feral cat population to neuter.
-In addition, the health of the individual feral cats is a concern, and trapping a feral cat leads to immense stress on the individual animal, which then leads to the individual animal being even harder to capture in the future for additional medical care.
+In addition, the health of the individual feral cats is a concern and trapping a feral cat leads to immense stress on the individual animal, which then leads to the individual animal being even harder to capture in the future for additional medical care.
 Additionally, they end up concentrating feral cat colonies in a certain area which creates public health concerns, increasing the spread of disease and disrupting natural ecological processes.
 Suggested actions that an association may take are to curb areas that would attract feral cats or their prey.
 An association may want to consider creating or enforcing rules that require keeping trash and waste areas clean and orderly.
 Associations may also send member blasts encouraging their members to not feed or set out food for feral cats.

 Feral cats have been known to carry numerous diseases such as rabies, roundworm, ringworm, fleas, ticks, etc. Now, what happens when you let Fido or Fluffy outside for a little R&R and they come into contact with one of these cats?
 The answer is that you will probably find yourself in the waiting room at the Vet clinic trying to social distance yourself from a giant Great Dane named Mr. Pickles who is giving you the side eye.
 The point is that although feeding feral cats may come from a good place, the unintended consequences outweigh the acts of kindness.